privacysandbox/protected-auction-services-docs/key_value_service_trust_model.md

 ## Context

-We are currently in an early requirements gathering and design phase and aim to test this server either in 2H 2022 or 1H 2023.
-Use of this server is not currently part of the critical path for third-party cookie deprecation, however we welcome input on the design, privacy properties and timing from the ecosystem on both setting up their own server as well as leveraging one described here.
+We are currently in an early requirements gathering and design phase and aim to test the FLEDGE key/value service either in 2H 2022 or 1H 2023.
+Use of this service is not currently part of the critical path for third-party cookie deprecation, however we welcome input on the design, privacy properties and timing from the ecosystem on both setting up their own server as well as leveraging one described here.

 ## Introduction

 [FLEDGE is a proposal](https://github.com/WICG/turtledove/blob/main/FLEDGE.md) for an API to serve remarketing use cases without third-party cookies.
-Trusted servers in FLEDGE add real-time signals into ad selection for both buyers and sellers.
+[FLEDGE services](https://github.com/privacysandbox/fledge-docs/blob/main/trusted_services_overview.md) add real-time signals into ad selection for both buyers and sellers.

 Overall, this explainer proposes using similar techniques to the [Aggregation Service proposal](https://github.com/WICG/conversion-measurement-api/blob/main/AGGREGATION_SERVICE_TEE.md) for the Attribution Reporting API, while some specific areas may benefit from improvements in the future for better performance.